 - 11.1 Interested parties are people or organisations that have the right to make representations about licence applications or apply for a review of an existing licence.
-These parties are defined in the Act as person who - lives sufficiently close to the premises to be likely to be affected by the authorised activities; - has business interests that might be affected by the authorised activities; or - represents persons who satisfy either of the two sub-paragraphs above. - 11.2 The Licensing Authority is required to state the principles it will apply to determine whether a person is an interested party.
-The principles are - Each case will be decided upon its own merits.
-The Licensing Authority will not apply a rigid rule to its decision making consider examples provided in the Gambling Commissions Guidance to local authorities; - In order to determine if an interested party lives or has business interests, sufficiently close to the premises to be likely to be affected by the gambling activities, the council will consider factors such as the size of the premises and the nature of the activities taking place. distance of the premises from the location of the interested parties; - 11.3 In determining whether a business interest is "likely to be affected", the Licensing Authority will have regard to such of the following factors as it considers appropriate to the circumstances: - the size of the premises; - the "catchment" area of the premises (i.e. how far people travel to visit);
+These parties are defined in the Act as a person who - lives sufficiently close to the premises to be likely to be affected by the authorised activities: - has business interests that might be affected by the authorised activities; or - represents persons who satisfy either of the two sub-paragraphs above. - 11.2 The Licensing Authority is required to state the principles it will apply to determine whether a person is an interested party.
+Each case will be decided upon its own merits.
+The Licensing Authority will not apply a rigid rule to its decision making and will consider examples provided in the Gambling Commissions Guidance to local authorities. - 11.3 In order to determine if an interested party lives or has business interests, sufficiently close to the premises to be likely to be affected by the gambling activities, the Licensing Authority will consider factors such as - the size of the premises - the nature of the activities taking place - distance of the premises from the location of the interested parties - other such factors at it considers are relevant. - 11.4 In determining whether a business interest is "likely to be affected", the Licensing Authority will have regard to such of the following factors as it considers appropriate to the circumstances: - the size of the premises; - the "catchment" area of the premises (i.e. how far people travel to visit); - the nature of the business that it is suggested might be affected; and - such other factors as it considers are relevant.

-- the nature of the business that it is suggested might be affected; and - such other factors as it considers are relevant. - 11.4 In determining whether a person is regarded as representing a person in either of the other two Interested Party categories, the Licensing Authority in particular considers that the following may fall within this category: - Members of Parliament or Elected Councillors; - Residents' and tenants' associations; and - Trade unions and trade associations - 11.5 The Licensing Authority will not necessarily consider a person as representing one of the other categories of Interested Party unless the person can demonstrate: - that they have specifically been requested in writing to represent that person and / or business in relation to the submission of the representation; and / or - that, in the case of a body, it represents a significant number of persons that have made submission with regard to the representation.
+- 11.5 In determining whether a person is regarded as representing a person in either of the other two Interested Party categories, the Licensing Authority in particular considers that the following may fall within this category: - Members of Parliament or Elected Councillors - Legal Representation - Residents' and tenants' associations - Trade unions and trade associations - 11.6 The Licensing Authority will not necessarily consider a person as representing one of the other categories of Interested Party unless the person can demonstrate: - that they have specifically been requested in writing to represent that person and / or business in relation to the submission of the representation; and / or - that, in the case of a body, it represents a significant number of persons that have made submission with regard to the representation.